shyam100v/cs4641Project/README.md

 ## Motivation and methods

-We want to help people __make money__ on YouTube by increasing their popularity on the platform!
+We want to help people __monetize their content more effectively__ on YouTube by increasing their popularity on the platform!
+To that end, we carry out the following analyses:

 -> PCA:                             <br/>
 -> DBSCAN: to find the __popular time published__ and __optimal length, number of capital letters, and punctuation in video title__     <br/>
 -> Linear Regression:               <br/>
 -> Multiple Regression: to predict the popularity of a video solely based on the __title's characteristics__(length, capital letters, and puctuation)<br/>
--> Gradient Boosting Regressor:     <br/>
+-> Gradient Boosting Regressor: To build an ensemble regressor to predict the number of views and __rank feature importances__    <br/>

 ## Dataset:
 -> https://www.kaggle.com/datasnaek/youtube-new <br/>